diskerror/Pcre2/README.md

 ```

 ###PCRE2
 The PCRE2 source can be found [here](http://www.pcre.org).
 Compiling this code requires that PCRE2 library be installed on the local system.
-The "configure" step was performed with these options:
 ```
  > ./configure --enable-jit --enable-newline-is-anycrlf
  > make